 If you are trying to figure out the closest airport to Redwood National Park and are very confused, we hear ya.
 There are quite a few options and the absolute closest airport may not actually be your best choice.
 Don’t worry, we’ll help you figure out the best choice for you.

 For background, Redwood National Park is stretched along a 50 mile patch of forest and coast which goes between Trinidad, CA (north of Eureka) and Crescent City.
 But if you factor in the Avenue of the Giants, a full redwoods road trip can extend to 143 miles.
+Use our full redwoods road trip itinerary to help you plan your trip.

 This area, known as California’s Redwood Highway is far more than the one National Park– it’s a multi-jurisdictional mix of redwood forest that includes Redwood National Park, Prairie Redwoods State Park, Jedediah Smith State Park, Del Norte Coast Redwoods State Park, Humboldt Redwoods State Park, the Avenue of the giants, numerous state beaches, the Six Rivers National Forest and the towns of Eureka and Crescent City.